Preview 3rd Workshop

 - Mental health and the social determinants of well-being

 The current project "Research Exchange and Cooperation between Canada and Germany on the Integration of Refugees" - funded by the BMBF - aims to support and coordinate the joint research activities in Germany and Canada and their presentation at national and international research conferences.
 In addition to research networking, the project supports knowledge transfer and activation of research activities and findings.
-A major goal is to expand the research network continuously; if interested please contact: Nicola Mühlhäußer (firstname.lastname@example.org).
+A major goal is to expand the research network continuously; if interested please contact LERN-CAN-D@dipf.de or the project co-ordinator Nicola Mühlhäußer (email@example.com).

 Project management: Prof. Dr. Karin Zimmer